Contents

 Useful resources: Download Free Rent Increase Notice Letter Template(s)

-Under the North Carollina Mobile Home Park Act, landlords must provide mobile homeowners with a minimum of 60 days written notice before increasing rent.
+Under the North Carolina Mobile Home Park Act, landlords must provide mobile homeowners with a minimum of 60 days written notice before increasing rent.
 This notice should include the amount of the rent increase, the effective date, and the contact information of the mobile home park management.

 If the management is not a principal owner, the notice should include the name, address, and telephone number of the owner's chief executive officer or managing partner.
 However, if this ownership information was already disclosed in the rental agreement as per G.S.
 42-98.47, it does not need to be included in the notice.